mmitri/mmitri/README.md

 - 👋 Hi, I’m @mmitri
+- 🌱 Computer Engineer from Lehigh University
 - 👀 I’m interested in electric cars, technology, investing, chess
-- 🌱 I’m currently studying computer engineering at Lehigh University 2023
-- 📫 You can reach me through my website markmitri.com
+- 📫 You can reach me through my website [mmitri.github.io](https://mmitri.github.io/)

 <!---
 mmitri/mmitri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.